HubSpot/cms-theme-boilerplate/README.md

 I would encourage avoiding a build process as some users will want to use this directly in HubSpot, some may wish to work locally.

-## We're not dead, we just need some leadership help
-We have the plan, we just need help coordinating getting it done.
-We have a lot of people interested in helping, they just don't know HOW they can help.

-Basically we need someone or some people to help us in creating some issues, like todo's, explaining what pieces of the puzzle we need.
-This doesn't mean this person has to do all the development themselves, we need a person who can write up an explanation of what needs doing, and get it out into the world. to find someone who wants to take that piece on.

-If maybe this project management like role doesn't sound like you, but you think a certain part would be fun, try to kinda own that space, really flesch it out, ask questions if you want input on how something should be.

 ## General ideas of what CrankShaft should have (based on discussions in slack and issues)
 * Responsive backward compatible grid.
 We will base this on Bootstrap 4's grid.
 * Utility classes